Chocolate Chip Cookies

-This is a super easy recipe for the best, softest chocolate chip cookies you will ever eat!
-Soft, buttery, and bursting with melted chocolate these chocolate chip cookies are sure to be a crowd favourite!
+This is a super easy recipe for the best chocolate chip cookies you will ever eat!
+These chocolate chip cookies are soft yet slightly crisp and bursting with melted chocolate, making them a quick crowd favourite!

-This chocolate chip cookie recipe is super easy, you don’t need any fancy ingredients or tools and the dough doesn’t need to be chilled.
+This chocolate chip cookie recipe is super easy, you don’t need any fancy ingredients (but a stand mixed would make the job easier) and the dough doesn’t need to be chilled.

 When I think of a chocolate chip cookie, I want it to be soft, a little bit chewy and filled with chunks of quality chocolate.

-My favourite way to eat chocolate chip cookies is warm from the oven or by heating them up for 20 seconds to get the chocolate all gooey again.
+My favourite way to eat chocolate chip cookies is to warm them in the oven or by heating them for 20 seconds to get the chocolate all gooey again.
 How do you like to eat yours?

 Close up of chocolate chip cookie being held that is broken in half.
 Chocolate is oozing from the inside.